-Laminoforaminotomy is a spine surgery performed to treat cervical radiculopathy; a type of neck pain that spreads (radiates) into the upper back, shoulder(s) and down the arm(s).
-Lamino refers to the spine’s lamina; a thin plate of bone at the back of the neck that helps to protect the spinal canal.
-Sometimes symptoms are felt in one or both hands.
-The goal of laminoforaminotomy is to relieve nerve root compression (eg, pinched nerve) and related symptoms.
+Laminoforaminotomy is a spine surgery performed to address a pinched nerve in the neck and resulting cervical radiculopathy; a type of neck pain that spreads (radiates) into the upper back, shoulder(s), and down the arm(s).
+Patients can experience electrical or radiating pain, numbness, and/or tingling down the arms, sometimes down to one or both hands.
+Patients may also suffer from weakness in the arms or hands.
+“Lamino” refers to the spine’s lamina; a thin plate of bone at the back of the neck that helps to protect the spinal canal.
+The goal of a laminoforaminotomy is to relieve nerve root compression (e.g., unpinch the exiting nerve root) and symptoms related to it.
 Laminoforaminotomy is generally performed as a minimally-invasive outpatient procedure, done through a “Band-Aid” incision.
-To learn more about Dr. Stieber's NYC laminoforaminotomy, contact us today.
+A Band-Aid incision, as the size of the incision is so small that once sutured, the wound can be covered with a small adhesive strip.
+To learn more about Dr. Stieber's NYC laminoforaminotomy, please reach out to us today.

 Dr. Stieber's NYC laminoforaminotomy is performed under general anesthesia.
-The neck is shaved, cleansed and prepared for surgery.
+In preparation for the surgery, the neck is shaved, cleaned, and prepared.
 The surgery is generally performed with the patient face down on the operating table.
-The patient’s skull is held securely in position and the neck immobilized by means of a device made for this purpose.
-A special computerized monitoring system checks the spinal cord and nerve function throughout the procedure to prevent injury.
+A special computerized monitoring system checks the spinal cord and nerve function throughout the procedure to prevent any injury.

-The procedure is performed by approaching the spine from behind (posterior) using minimally invasive techniques or as an open procedure (large incision).
-Dr. Stieber determines which surgical approach is best and discusses the entire procedure with the patient well in advance of the surgery date.
+The procedure is customarily performed by approaching the spine from behind (posterior) using minimally invasive techniques.
+A sophisticated operative microscope enables Dr. Stieber to perform the procedure under excellent direct visualization with enhanced magnification and illumination.
+Dr. Stieber will determine which surgical approach is best and discuss the entire procedure with the patient well in advance of the scheduled surgery date.

-Fluoroscopy (real time x-ray) captures pictures of the patient’s anatomy before, during and after surgery.
-Whether the procedure is performed open or using minimally invasive surgical instruments and techniques, part of the lamina is removed to expose the tissue compressing nerve structures.
+Fluoroscopy (real-time x-ray) captures pictures of the patient’s anatomy before, during, and after surgery.
+Whether the procedure is performed in an open manner or using minimally invasive surgical instruments and techniques, part of the lamina is removed to expose the tissue that has been compressing nerve structures.
 Dr. Stieber removes disc, bone, and/or other tissue that is crowding nerves in the neuroforamen.
 When the procedure is complete, the wound is closed and bandaged.

 Dr. Stieber provides his New York laminoforaminotomy patients with information about what to expect and self-care after hospital discharge.
-This information includes instructions to control pain, medications, brace use and care (if prescribed), diet and managing constipation, bathing and incision care, activity restrictions, and the surgical follow-up appointments.
+This information includes instructions on how to control pain, any prescribed medications, use of a brace and care (if applicable), diet and managing constipation, bathing, incision care, activity restrictions, and any surgical follow-up appointments.
 As always, Dr. Stieber and his staff welcome questions and ensure that all patient concerns are thoroughly addressed.